FTWinston/react-breadcrumb-router/README.md

 This package's `<BreadcrumbRouter>` component should be used in place of the `<BrowserRouter>` component from `react-router-dom`.

-Any component that should generate breadcrumbs should call the `useBreadcrumb` hook (Or render a `<Breadcrumb>` component) in its output.
-This registers a crumb with `react-breadcrumb-router`.
+Any component that should generate breadcrumbs should call the `useBreadcrumb` hook.
+(Or render a `<Breadcrumb>` component) in its output.

 Breadcrumbs are rendered by the `<Breadcrumbs>` component.
 The single "breadcrumb" for the current page can be rendered by the `<Title>` component.